komalghodke/fit-nexus-dev/README.md

 application-secret.example.properties
 ```

-to
+Rename it as

 ```text
 application-secret.properties
 ```

-Update the values.
+Update the file:

-Example:

 ```properties
 DB_URL=jdbc:mysql://localhost:3306/YOUR_DATABASE